interactions-py/molter/README.md

 Thanks to both [`dis-snek`](https://github.com/Discord-Snake-Pit/Dis-Snek) and [Toricane's `interactions-message-commands`](https://github.com/Toricane/interactions-message-commands) for a decent part of this!
 They both had a huge influence over how this port was designed.

 ## TODO
-- Make sure it actually works on Python 3.8-3.9.
 - Add in converters for standard `interactions` objects.
 - Add in documentation, or at least fill out docstrings.